typhoeus/typhoeus/README.md

 ### Verbose debug output

-Sometime it’s useful to see verbose output from curl.
-You may now enable it on a per request basis:
+It’s sometimes useful to see verbose output from curl.
+You can enable it on a per-request basis:

 ```ruby
 Typhoeus.get("http://example.com", verbose: true)
 ```

-or global:
+or globally:

 ```ruby
 Typhoeus::Config.verbose = true